General Eye Care

 However, if the focal point is behind the retina or in front of the retina, the image on the retina will not be fully formed and will be interpreted by your brain as blurred.
 This is very much like focusing a projector onto a blank movie screen.
 If the projection is too close or too far from the screen, the images are blurred.
 Set at the correct distance, you may enjoy the show!

-When you have an eye examination at Desert Vision Center, Dr. Tokuhara will determine whether you are nearsighted, farsighted, astigmatic, and/or presbyopic by measuring where your eye focuses light.
-Depending on your refraction, he will discuss different treatment options with you.
+Dr. Tokuhara will determine whether you are nearsighted, farsighted, astigmatic, and/or presbyopic by measuring where your eye focuses light.
+Depending on your refraction and anatomy, he will discuss different treatment options with you.

 Nearsighted individuals typically have problems seeing well at a distance and are forced to wear glasses or contact lenses.
 The nearsighted eye is usually longer than a normal eye, and its cornea may also be steeper.
 Therefore, when light passes through the cornea and lens, it is focused in front of the retina.
 This will make distant images appear blurred.